-In this guide you’ll run a coding agent that can create files, execute shell commands, and search a codebase - all with built-in sandbox restrictions and human approval for every destructive action.
+In this guide you’ll scaffold a project, start the Polos server, and run a coding agent that can create files, execute shell commands, and search a codebase - all with built-in sandbox restrictions and interactive approval in the terminal.

 Python